asyncapi/template-for-generator-templates/README.md

 # Minimum for your template

-Most basic template must have the following:
+The most basic template must have the following:

-- `template` directory where you keep files that at the end are ending up in the result of generation.
+- `template` directory, this is where you keep the files that determine the output that will be generated.
 In other words, the Generator processes all the files stored in this directory.
-- `package.json` file that is necessary even if your template doesn't need any external dependencies.
-Before the generation process, the Generator must install the template in its dependencies, and `package.json` is necessary to identify the template name.
+- `package.json` this file is necessary even if your template doesn't need any external dependencies.
+Before the generation process runs, the Generator must install the template into its dependencies, and `package.json` is necessary to identify the template name.

-Why this template has so many additional directories and files?
-It is because the purpose of this template is to provide you with an example that has all the best practices included, generator features presented, plus the extra stuff that is needed to provide a production-ready template.
-In the next section, you learn what features are included and which ones are optional.
+What are all the other directories and files?
+This template provides an example that includes: all of the best practices; a demonstration of the generator features; and anything else needed to provide a production-ready template.
+In the next section, we will cover which features are required and which features are optional.

 # How to reuse this template

 This repository is a GitHub template repository.
 Use it by just clicking the **Use this template** button visible on this repository's home page or check the [official documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-There is nothing :sunglasses: here, no :fireworks: after creating a repository using it as a template.
-It is not going to scaffold a project for you with some custom values (like, for example, [Yeoman](https://yeoman.io/) works).
-It is a boilerplate with all the features included that you can manually modify or remove.
-It just makes it easier to start a new project from a template.
-In case you are not using GitHub or simply do not want to show that your Generator template comes from a GitHub template, clone this repository and push manually to your desired Git hosting service.
+There is nothing :sunglasses: here, there are no :fireworks: after creating a repository using this template.
+It is not going to scaffold a project for you with some custom values (like, for example, [Yeoman](https://yeoman.io/)).
+It just creates a boilerplate repository that includes all the features, which you then manually modify or remove.
+It is just simplifies starting a new project to use a template.
+Alternatively, if you are not using GitHub, or simply do not want to expose your Generator templates origin as a GitHub template, you can just clone this repository locally and then push to your Git hosting service.

 # Technical Requirements

 The Generator is a Node.js application.
-Therefore, template features also depend on Node.js and generator technical requirements:
+Therefore, the template also depends on Node.js.
+The generator's technical requirements are:

 - Node.js v12.16+
 - npm v6.13.7+

 Install both using [official installer](https://nodejs.org/en/download/).

-Now install the [AsyncAPI Generator](https://github.com/asyncapi/generator) globally to use it as CLI:
+After that you can install the [AsyncAPI Generator](https://github.com/asyncapi/generator) globally to use its CLI:

 ```bash
 npm install -g @asyncapi/generator